 You can’t go wrong with sautéing chanterelles in butter, but trust me there are so many other MORE DELICIOUS options to try!
 I’ve put together The Best Chanterelle Mushroom Recipes to help you get creative in the kitchen and enjoy one of the best summer mushrooms!

 What are Chanterelle Mushrooms?

 Chanterelles (Cantharellus cibarius) are one the most well known wild mushrooms.
 They’re sought after by chefs and foodies due to their delicious flavor – in our home these are Ray’s favorite wild mushrooms that we forage for.

 ‘Chants’ range in color from yellow to deep orange, golden chanterelles are easy to spot in the summer forest floor.
 The cap is wavy and generally funnel shaped.
 Their ridges (they don’t have ‘gills’) appear as wrinkles that are wavy with blunt edges and run down the stem and are the same color as the rest of the chanterelle.
-Chanterelles also have a distinct fruity apricot-like aroma.
+Chanterelles also have a distinct fruity apricot-like aroma with a mild taste.

 How to find Chanterelle Mushrooms?

 One of the highlights of summer (July-August) are the abundance of Chanterelle Mushrooms that explode into bight gold on the forest floors here in Pennsylvania (and through out the mid-atlantic region).

 They most often grow under mature hard wood trees, like maple, beech, poplar, birch and oak trees.
 Chants prefer moist environments so adequate rainfall will play a large part in a bountiful harvest.

 To learn more indepth about chanterelle mushrooms and other wild edible mushrooms, grab a few of THESE wonderful books!